shrisoundharyaa/shrisoundharyaa/README.md

 <h1 align="center">Hi 👋, I'm Soundharyaa Shri</h1>
-<h3 align="center">💡📚 A passionate web developer, currently exploring the world of React, Node.js, and Express.js.
-I'm always eager to learn new technologies and push my coding skills to the next level. 🚀 💻 As a motivated student, I'm diving into the Java framework and aiming to build scalable, efficient web applications.
-I'm excited to collaborate, take on challenges, and grow with the developer community. 🌐 Focused on hands-on projects, I strive to turn creative ideas into dynamic web experiences. <br>Let's connect and create something extraordinary together! 🌟</h3>
+<h3 align="center"> A passionate web developer, currently exploring the world of React, Node.js, and Express.js.
+I'm always eager to learn new technologies and push my coding skills to the next level.
+As a motivated student, I'm diving into the Java framework and aiming to build scalable, efficient web applications.
+I'm excited to collaborate, take on challenges, and grow with the developer community.
+Focused on hands-on projects, I strive to turn creative ideas into dynamic web experiences. <br>Let's connect and create something extraordinary together! </h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=shrisoundharyaa&label=Profile%20views&color=0e75b6&style=flat" alt="shrisoundharyaa" /> </p>